 The Social Security Administration (SSA) has created two programs for Americans who cannot work due to injury or illness.
 The two primary safety net programs are Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
 Only 35 percent of applicants received initial approval in 2008.
 Part of the reason is because of the complex regulations and mechanisms within the system.
-A qualified legal professional can help guide you through the process.
+An experienced Indianapolis social security attorney can help guide you through the process.

 SSD and SSI